-is exactly what Cantor denotes by 'cardinal number' [Kardinalzahl], namely the invariant, which is common to all equivalent (Frege says 'equinumerous') sets (Frege says 'concepts').
+Frege's book is today more and more recognised, and at least in the opinion of the present editor provides perhaps the best and clearest account of the concept of number [Anzahl] published on the subject at all so far.
+It is however only partly done justice to by Cantor in his review.
+In fact, Frege understands by 'number [Anzahl]' exactly what Cantor denotes by 'cardinal number' [Kardinalzahl], namely the invariant, that what is common to all equivalent (Frege says 'equinumerous') sets (Frege says 'concepts').
 It is just that Frege identifies the class-invariant with the 'extension of the concept: equinumerous with the concept F'.
-This extension of a concept, however, is nothing but a logical 'class'; specifically, it is the class of the 'sets' equivalent to F or 'concepts' [equinumerous to] F. So by no means does it have to be 'quantitatively determinable', for it is not to it, but rather to the concept F itself, that the predicate 'number [Anzahl]' is applied.
+This extension of a concept, however, is nothing but a logical 'class', specifically, it is the class of the 'sets' equivalent to F or 'concepts' [equinumerous to] F. So by no means does it have to be 'quantitatively determinable', for it is not to it, but rather to the concept F itself, that the predicate 'number [Anzahl]' is applied.
 The introduction of the 'extension of a concept' may surely, as Frege himself admits, be attended by its own disadvantages and misgivings, but it is basically inessential, and Cantor's criticism here seems to rest on a misunderstanding.
 On the other hand, Cantor was surely justified in introducing his concept of 'number [Anzahl]' as of an order type for transfinite sets, which Frege does not even consider.
 For us today it can only seem striking and regrettable that the two contemporaries, the great mathematician and the commendable logician, have, as this review shows, understood each other so little.

-4.3.
-Frege's reply to Cantor
+Frege's Reply to Cantor